 • varietal: Pinot Gris

 When marinated with very spicy sauces, you can pick a Moscato d’Asti.
 The sweet sparkler from Italy complements the meat’s flavors deliciously while tuning down its heat.
-Here are two examples:
+Here are three examples:

 Vietti Moscato d’Asti 2021